shinto-labs/shinto-library/README.md

 # Shinto Library

-Library for shared config and connections for Shinto repositories
+Library for shared modules in Shinto repositories

 ## Prerequisites